koacow/predicting-small-business-performance/README.md

-# Predicting Labor Market Trends
+# Small Business Success Factors

 ## Overview

 This project explores how local factors influence small business success using data from the Yelp Open Dataset.
-By analyzing business attributes, restuarant hours, ratings, and location data, we aim to idenitfy key predictors of business performance and survival across different U.S. regions.
+By analyzing business attributes, restaurant hours, ratings, and location data, we aim to identify key predictors of business performance and survival across different U.S. regions.

 ## Team Members